Skip to content

 An anaesthetised cat lying under a blue blanket in a vet clinic.Emergency and out-of-hours care

-Vets must take steps to provide 24-hour emergency first-aid and pain relief to animals.
-And as a pet owner, you have a legal duty to access out-of-hours care in an emergency.
+Vets must take steps to offer 24-hour emergency first-aid and pain relief to animals.
+And as a pet owner, you have a legal duty to seek out-of-hours care if there's an emergency.

 Find out more